History of the Australian Ice Hockey League

 In 2011 the league has returned to a team strength of eight with the inclusion of the Mustangs Ice Hockey Club, who will also play from the Docklands rink in Melbourne.

-The Perth Thunder will play exhibition games as a provisional team in 2011, in hope of securing a vote to become the ninth AIHL team in 2012.
+The Perth Thunder played exhibition games as a provisional team in 2011, securing a spot to become the ninth AIHL team in 2012.

 History of Ice Hockey in Australia

-The first rink in Australia was in Adelaide in 1904, where the first games of bandy were played, basically field hockey sticks were used with a ball on the ice.
+The first rink in Australia was the Glaciarium Ice Palace in Hindely St, Adelaide, where the first games of bandy were played, basically field hockey sticks were used with a ball on the ice.

-Organised hockey games more like the Canadian rules were begun when rinks opened up a few years later in first Melbourne, then in Sydney.
-In 1909 a Sydney team travelled to Melbourne for the first ever national championship, teams playing for the Goodall Cup.
+Organised hockey games more like the Canadian rules were begun when rinks opened up a few years later in 1906 in Melbourne, then in Sydney.

 The original Cup was partially restored by 2003 winners Newcastle in 2004, then it was further restored and remounted on an impressive Stanley Cup style barrel base in 2007-2008.